freeCodeCamp/i18n-curriculum/curriculum/challenges/german/blocks/learn-how-to-use-adjectives-in-conversations/68249d79d4ddca45eff7fafd.md

 # --explanation--

-Jessica says she will `put all this information into a report` and `talk about it with the team tomorrow`.
-This shows she plans to organize the details and have a discussion with her team.
+Jessica sagt, sie wird `put all this information into a report` und `talk about it with the team tomorrow`.
+Das zeigt, dass sie die Details organisieren und mit ihrem Team besprechen will.

-She also says the feedback `should help`, meaning it will guide their next steps.
+Sie sagt auch, dass das Feedback `should help` ist, was bedeutet, dass es ihre nächsten Schritte leiten wird.

 # --scene--